ncrawforth/VT2040-utils/README.md

 # VT2040-utils
-Small utilities to make a VT2040 serial terminal useful.
+A collection of small utilites to turn a [VT2040](/ncrawforth/VT2040) and an ESP8266 running MicroPython into a useful portable computer.

 ## installer.py
-MicroPython module to download utilities from this GitHub repository.
+Download utilities from this GitHub repository over WiFi.
+You must have connected to a WiFi access point already.

 To bootstrap:
 ``` python